openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    paths to locations on the build host were used.
 Using such paths might result in host contamination of the build output.

+-  ``cve_status_not_in_db:`` Checks for each component if CVEs that are ignored via :term:`CVE_STATUS`, that those are (still) reported for this component in the NIST database.
+If not, a warning is printed.
+This check is disabled by default.

 -  ``debug-deps:`` Checks that all packages except ``-dbg`` packages do not depend on ``-dbg`` packages, which would cause a packaging bug.